magiclab/ofxNI2/README.md

 Setup
 =====
 This addon has been tested on openframeworks 0.10.1.
-If you want to use it on 0.9.8, please use the branch with the same name.

 All Platforms
 -------------